ballerina-platform/module-ballerinax-aws.dynamodb/README.md

 For more information, go to the module(s).
 - [aws.dynamodb](./Module.md)

+## Set up DynamoDB credentials

+To invoke the DynamoDB REST API, you need AWS credentials.
+Below is a step-by-step guide on how to obtain these credentials:

+1. Create an AWS Account:
+* If you don't already have an AWS account, you need to create one.
+Go to the AWS Management Console, click on "Create an AWS Account," and follow the instructions.

+2. Access the AWS Identity and Access Management (IAM) Console:

+* Once logged into the [AWS Management Console](https://aws.amazon.com/), go to the IAM console by selecting "Services" and then choosing "IAM" under the "Security, Identity, & Compliance" section.

+3. Create an IAM User:

+* In the IAM console, navigate to "Users" and click on "Add user."
+* Enter a username, and under "Select AWS access type," choose "Programmatic access."
+* Click through the permissions setup, attaching policies that grant access to DynamoDB if you have specific requirements.
+* Review the details and click "Create user."

+4. Access Key ID and Secret Access Key:

+* Once the user is created, you will see a success message.
+Take note of the "Access key ID" and "Secret access key" displayed on the confirmation screen.
+These credentials are needed to authenticate your requests.

+5. Securely Store Credentials:

+* Download the CSV file containing the credentials, or copy the "Access key ID" and "Secret access key" to a secure location.
+This information is sensitive and should be handled with care.

+6. Use the Credentials in Your Application:

+* In your application, use the obtained "Access key ID" and "Secret access key" to authenticate requests to the DynamoDB REST API.

 ## Quickstart

 **Note**: Ensure you follow the [prerequisites](https://github.com/ballerina-platform/module-ballerinax-aws.dynamodb#set-up-dynamodb-credentials) to get the credentials to be used.